ModelEarth/localsite/start/steps/README.md

 ## Refresh you local repos

-To avoid merge conflicts, click "Sync Fork" on your forks in GitHub, then pull locally using GitHub Desktop.
-Or you can pull locally quickly by runing the cmd below after you clicked "Sync Fork" on your forked repos.
-(Or use the "Alternative Sync" command below.)
+To avoid merge conflicts, click "Sync Fork" on the forks in your [Github Account](https://github.com/), then pull locally using GitHub Desktop or the cmds above.
+Or you can use the Alternative Sync commands below.

-**1.** First go to the forks in your [Github Account](https://github.com/) and click "Sync Fork"

 ## Deployment: How to Send a Pull Request